natcap/invest.users-guide/source/fisheries.rst

 Number of Age or Stage Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The model should capture the major points through adulthood – larval, juvenile/rearing, spawning, harvest.
+The model should capture the major points through adulthood– larval, juvenile/rearing, spawning, harvest.
 This is fairly straightforward for stage-structured models, as stages will span larval to adult stages, with some in between.
 For white shrimp, for instance, the intermediate stages are post-larval, marsh and bay.
 For age-structured models, the maximum age should be set to be old enough for the species to have reached full maturity and to be subjected to maximum harvest.
-The oldest age class will be a ‘plus’ class meaning that it is that age plus all older ages.
+The oldest age class will be a ‘plus’ class meaning that it includes that age and all older ages.
 There is no maximum age for stage-structured models because the models are designed to capture all of the life stages.

 **Lobster** (8 age classes): 0 (larval), 1, 2, 3, 4, 5, 6, 7+